 The University expects professional and respectful behaviour from students when participating in forums.
 Make sure you read about appropriate/acceptable behaviours when using digital technologies ('netiquette')

 before commencing your study.
 Teaching staff will model appropriate behaviours for you.

 If you choose to use social media sites outside of FLO for interactions with other students, these are considered personal communication spaces, rather than Flinders learning spaces.
 If you use Facebook or any other social media, be aware that:

-- Discussion on social media sites is not monitored by the topic coordinator/tutor and thereby may be misleading or incorrect.
+- discussion on social media sites is not monitored by the topic coordinator/tutor and may be misleading or incorrect.
 Without proper academic supervision, great care must be taken in assuming the accuracy, relevance and reliability of any study-related discussions.

 You should read about social media appropriate/acceptable behaviours before commencing your study.

-You may be given an authentic activity such as to post to a public blog (eg professional or organisational).
-Think about your post carefully before submitting it as you will want to create a professional impression, and your post is likely to remain in
+You may be given an authentic activity such as posting to a public blog/forum (eg professional or organisational).
+Think about your post carefully before submitting it as you will want to create a professional impression, and your post is likely to remain

 As you progress through your degree, you may want to keep 'artefacts' (assessment items etc) as an ongoing reference or for beyond-university purposes (eg employability).
 Such artefacts may include: